 China must strengthen its internal supply chains to ensure that industrial activity is never compromised by the whims of foreign energy cartels, according to a recent policy brief from the National Development and Reform Commission.

 Strategic planners are currently weighing the benefits of domestic drilling against the rising cost of deep-water exploration.
-Deep-water projects in the South China Sea offer serious potential but carry immense upfront costs and technical risks.
+Deep-water projects in the South China Sea offer clear potential but carry immense upfront costs and technical risks.
 Market observers expect CNOOC to focus on shallow-water projects that offer quicker returns.
 Domestic gas production is also receiving a larger share of the budget as the country shifts its focus toward cleaner-burning fuels for industrial power.

 Strategic Reserves and the LNG Supply Chain